Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Introduction

 \section{Introduction}

-The theory of how magnetic fields arise in turbulent flows of conductive fluid has wide applications, particularly in explaining the magnetic fields observed in many astrophysical objects \citep[see, e.g.,][]{brandenburg2005astrophysical, jouve2008solar, moss2013reversals, brandenburg2024resistively}.
-The case of small-scale magnetic field, i.e., the field with characteristic scale much smaller than the integral scale of turbulence, has been studied in numerous papers \citep[see, e.g.,][]{zeldovich1990almighty, falkovich2001particles, brandenburg2012current}.
-Conductive fluids can be classified by their magnetic Prandtl number,
+The theory of how magnetic fields appear in turbulent flows of conductive fluid has wide applications, particularly in explaining the magnetic fields observed in many astrophysical objects \citep[see, e.g.,][]{brandenburg2005astrophysical, jouve2008solar, moss2013reversals, brandenburg2024resistively}.
+There are two possible mechanisms to generate a small-scale magnetic field, that is, a field with a characteristic scale much smaller than the integral scale of turbulence~\citep{karak2016small}.
+First, there is a cascade mechanism of generation that is initiated at large scales under the influence of global shear and convective flows.
+Second, there is a faster generation process caused by small-scale turbulence.
+The latter has been studied in numerous papers \citep[see, e.g.,][]{zeldovich1990almighty, falkovich2001particles, brandenburg2012current} and is the subject of this paper.